Nintendo Switch Online: History

+During a financial meeting in November 2024, Nintendo President Shuntaro Furukawa stated that the Nintendo Switch Online service will come to the Nintendo Switch 2 as well.

 Usage

 By December 31, 2018, approximately three months after its launch, the service had gained more than eight million subscribers.
 Nintendo reported in late-April 2019 that the service had 9.8 million subscribers.
 The service reached over 10 million subscribers by July 2019, and over 15 million by January 2020.
 The service had reached over 26 million members by September 2020.
 By September 2021, the service had reached 32 million subscribers.

-In May 2022, Nintendo President Shuntaro Furukawa claimed in an interview that subscribers of the paid service had "gradually" increased.
-Adding that a large percentage of the new members were in the United States.
+In May 2022, Nintendo President Shuntaro Furukawa claimed in an interview that subscribers of the paid service had "gradually" increased, adding that a large percentage of the new members were in the United States.

 Features

-Multiplayer
+Online multiplayer

 Nintendo Switch Online is required to access online multiplayer on the majority of titles.
-Some free-to-play multiplayer games, such as Fortnite Battle Royale and Warframe, and games published in China (due to the Chinese version of Nintendo Switch lacking Nintendo Switch Online service), are exempt from this requirement, and can be played online freely without a subscription.
+Some free-to-play multiplayer games, such as Fortnite Battle Royale and Warframe, and games published in China (due to the Chinese version of Nintendo Switch lacking the Nintendo Switch Online service), are exempt from this requirement, and can be played online freely without a subscription.

 Cloud saves

 Cloud storage allows save data for supported games to be synchronized online, so it can be recovered if the user must move their Nintendo Account to a different Switch console or if they use multiple consoles.
-The feature is not supported for some games including those with certain forms of online functionality such as item trading and competitive rankings, citing concerns surrounding the possibility of abuse that could "unfairly affect" gameplay.

 Users will lose access to their cloud saves should they allow their subscription to lapse, though there is a grace period of six months to renew the subscription and recover them before they are purged.